 Students participating this year will identify challenges in pediatrics that they believe can be solved by technology.

-Engineers Without Borders partners with low-resource communities to improve their daily quality of life through the implementation of environmentally and economically sustainable engineering projects while developing internationally responsible engineering students.
+Engineers Without Borders Johns Hopkins chapter partners with low-resource communities to improve their daily quality of life through the implementation of environmentally and economically sustainable engineering projects while developing internationally responsible engineering students.

 In the last year, EWB-JHU members worked on projects in Guatemala and Ecuador.
 These projects, which involved several engineering disciplines, focused on a bridge, water, and the social needs of several communities.
 EWB-JHU also works in Baltimore, focusing on local community design projects and on teaching STEM topics to middle school students.

-A team of student robotics experts put their Artificial Intelligence (AI) skills to the test in the DJI RoboMaster AI Challenge at the 2019 International Conference on Robotics and Automation in Montreal.
-Their robots were equipped with LIDAR and camera sensors to allow location of “enemy” robots and more precise aiming and targeting of armor packs.
+A team of student robotics experts puts their Artificial Intelligence (AI) skills to the test in the at the 2019 International Conference on Robotics and Automation in Montreal.
+Their robots were equipped with LIDAR and camera sensors to allow the location of “enemy” robots and more precise aiming and targeting of armor packs.